Skip to main content

 You cannot usually claim UC if you're on a spouse or partner visa.

-This is because your partner is expected to support you for your first 5 years in the UK.
+The Home Office expects your partner to support you for your first 5 years in the UK.

 If you experience domestic abuse